-Whether you’re installing epoxy, vinyl, polished concrete, or tile in a commercial building, the success of your flooring project heavily depends on one critical step — floor preparation.
+Whether you’re installing epoxy, commercial floor preparation vinyl, polished concrete, or tile in a commercial building, the success of your flooring project heavily depends on one critical step — floor preparation.
 Without it, even the most expensive flooring systems can fail prematurely.
 From warehouses and retail stores to industrial facilities and offices, a strong, clean, and level subfloor is the

 Commercial floor preparation is the process of cleaning, leveling, and repairing a floor surface before the final flooring is installed.
 It ensures that the surface is structurally sound, smooth, dry, and contaminant-free, ready to accept coatings or coverings such as epoxy, tile, vinyl, or polished concrete.